rockstor/rockstor-doc/contribute_documentation.rst

 request by clicking on the “pull request” button on github.
 This notifies the maintainers of your changes.
 As a best practice only open one pull request per issue containing all relevant changes.

+When you are ready open the pull request please follow these 2 tips to expdite the review.

+	* When you think you've made your final update after you run the Sphinx make html command, paste the output of the command into the issue discussion string to help speed up the review.
+This will also give you a chance to check the functionality of your work prior to your pull request.

+    * When you do a pull request, if you pop in a "Fixes #number-of-issue" on it's own line then when it gets merged it auto closes that issue.
+Just a nice to have and also provides a link to the relevant issue.
+See https://help.github.com/articles/closing-issues-using-keywords/ for details.